seo-asif/crocoblock/README.md

 # crocoblock
-Crocoblock is a paid plugin
+Crocoblock is a paid plugin which has variety